TrevorStubbs/learning-journal/201/Reading/class-02.md

 ### 7 rule of a great Git Commit message
 1. Separate subject from body with a blank line
-    - It's a good idea to begin the commit message witha a single short line summarizing the change, followed by a blank line and then a more thorough description.
+    - It's a good idea to begin the commit message with a a single short line summarizing the change, followed by a blank line and then a more thorough description.
     - If you need more than a single line its best to use a text editor.
     - `-m` is great for single line messages
 1. Limit the subject line to 50 characters